 Physical & Emotional Effects

 - Panic attacks

-Possible Long-Term Effects of DMT Use
+Possible Long-Term Effects

 There is not much data on the continued and long-term.
 Research does suggest, however, users can be traumatized by negative hallucinations, or “bad trips”.
 This is especially dangerous as it concerns people with preexisting mental conditions, such as depression, anxiety, schizophrenia or bipolar disorder.

 Much has recently been written about Ayahuasca.
 Huge celebrity stars such as Lindsay Lohan and Sting have used it to enhance their spiritual growth.